microbus-io/fabric/docs/structure/examples-messaging.md

 ## Messaging

-The `/home` endpoint of the `messaging.example` microservice demonstrates three messaging patterns: load-balanced unicast, multicast and direct addressing.
+The `/home` endpoint of the `messaging.example` microservice demonstrates three messaging patterns:
+* Load-balanced unicast
+* Multicast
+* Direct addressing

 The output of http://localhost:8080/messaging.example/home looks like this: